justind000/nRF-IoT/README.md

 RF24 based sensor-mesh (flood, addressless) network

 *****This uses the modified RF24 library available here https://github.com/gcopeland/RF24.
-You'll need to replace your RF24 library with this one to compile.
+You'll need to replace your RF24 library with this one to compile (this fork adds broadcast capability, and also claims minor performance improvements, various bug fixes, not exactly drop-in compatible so be warned).

 Most of this was implemented using the original RF24 driver available here http://maniacbug.github.io/RF24/